 The employee is required to include the student's parent as a recipient on all text messages.

-If you prefer that your child not receive any one-to-one electronic communications from a district employee or if you have questions related to the use of electronic media by district employees, please contact the campus principal.
+A parent who does not want his or her child to receive one-to-one electronic communications from a district employee should contact the campus principal.

 Objecting to the Release of Directory Information